 For more information about the line of Syren shotguns and basic shotgun gun maintenance visit Syren USA online.

-Lynne is on to her next adventure after over 4 years in Maryland with Caesar Guerini and Fabarm as the Brand Manager for Syren (a line of shotguns made for the ladies).
+Lynne is on to her next adventure after over four years in Maryland with Caesar Guerini and Fabarm as the Brand Manager for Syren (a line of shotguns made for the ladies).
 She has attended dozens of demos and events and has been honored to get to meet and introduce hundreds of ladies and young girls (and lots of boys and men too) to all 3 brands and to shotgun shooting!
 Lynne has learned so much about shotguns – gun fit, eye dominance and mechanics – that shows her just how much more there is to learn.
 She now is doing marketing and branding consulting and also plans to stay active in the outdoor industry, do more hunting and sporting clays, shooting lessons and add some fly fishing to her repertoire.
 She’ll be based in the Dallas Fort Worth area.

 View all posts by Lynne Green →